Sławomir Nitras

-Sławomir Witold Nitras [swaˈvɔmir ˈvitɔlt ˈɲitras] (born 26 April 1973 in Połczyn-Zdrój) is a Polish politician, political scientist, member of Civic Platform (PO), an MP in the lower house of Parliament from 2015 Member of the Sejm.
+Sławomir Witold Nitras [swaˈvɔmir ˈvitɔlt ˈɲitras] (born 26 April 1973) is a Polish politician, political scientist, member of Civic Platform (PO) and a member of the Sejm since 2015.
+He served as Minister of Sport and Tourism from 2023 to 2025.

 Biography

 He was educated at the University of Szczecin, graduating in 1998 in Political Science from the Faculty of Humanities.
 From 1997 to 1998 he was employed as a lecturer at the Institute of Philosophy and Political Science at the University of Szczecin.

-From 1998 to 1999 he was manager of the Koszalin voivodeship Governor’s office, and in 1999 - 2002 sat on the Board of the Kruszywa Koszalin PLC mines.
+From 1998 to 1999 he was manager of the Koszalin voivodeship Governor's office, and in 1999 - 2002 sat on the Board of the Kruszywa Koszalin PLC mines.
 He spent the following three years running his own business.